TartanLlama/tartanllama.github.io/_posts/2017-03-31-writing-a-linux-debugger-registers.md

 ### Where is my mind?

-We've already read from and written to memory when setting our breakpoints, so we just need to add a couple of functions to hide the `ptrace` call a bit.
+We've already read from and written to memory when setting our breakpoints, so we need to add a couple of functions to hide the `ptrace` call a bit.

 {% highlight cpp %}
 uint64_t debugger::read_memory(uint64_t address) {